mdn/content/README.md

 1. An alternative strategy is `git rebase` of `main` on your branch.
-This will rewrite the git history and might confuse reviewers as notifications from GitHub leed to nowhere.
+This will rewrite the git history and might confuse reviewers as notifications from GitHub lead to nowhere.
 Your changes are replayed on top of the current main branch at that point in time.
 Any additional changes should be made as commits.